nikolay-shenkov/blog/_posts/2020-07-12-data-processing-dask.md

 My coworkers know that I love pandas (the data analysis library, although the folivore bear is not bad, either).
 It allows for interactive analysis of heterogeneous datasets, making it the workhorse of data science.
 But when the size of the DataFrame exceeds a few GBs, Pandas starts to struggle.
 There are techniques for handling large datasets with Pandas, such as reading data in chunks and using categorical variables.
 Sometimes, however, we can't get away with these tricks, and a distributed solution is needed.

 Dask is a distributed computing library written in Python.
 It includes data collections such as Dask DataFrame and Dask Array, which implement many of the familiar APIs.
 Operations on Dask collections create a task graph, where each node is a Python function (a task), and data flows from one task to the next.
 A scheduler then executes the task graph, possibly by making use of parallel computations.
 Dask includes both a single-machine, and a distributed scheduler, so it is easy to get started on a laptop.

-Under the hood it uses Numpy and Pandas to execute the actual task computations: a Dask DataFrame is a collection of Pandas dataframes.
+{% include info.html text="Under the hood it uses Numpy and Pandas to execute the actual task computations: a Dask DataFrame is a collection of Pandas dataframes." %}

 ![]({{ site.baseurl }}/images/dask_dataframe.png "Left: A Dask DataFrame with 20M rows partitioned along the rows into 4 Pandas DataFrames.
 Right: An aggregation operation on the DataFrame datetime index, and the resulting tasks (running using 4 workers on my laptop).
 Colors denote the different types of tasks, e.g. groupby-sum, dt-hour.")